-In today’s report, we want to give you a list of real people, doing real and wonderful things in our industry.
+In today’s report, we want to give you a list of outstanding content marketers, doing real and wonderful things in our industry.

-And to start, maybe we should define what an “influencer” really means.
+And to start, perhaps we should define what an “influencer” really means.

 These days, people aren’t putting their trust in one-off endorsements from celebrities or TV personalities.
 Instead, they’re choosing to trust people they can actually interact with, learn from, and admire: up close, and personal.
 And social media has made this all possible.
 Our favorite people are right there, within reach.

 Those people you follow, look up to, and know from your Twitter, Facebook, and Instagram feeds have major clout.
 Their sheer gravitas is enough to move people to act.
 That’s huge, and that’s the basis of influencer marketing.
 It’s more relevant than ever in 2018, as consumer preferences move farther and farther away from traditional ads (particularly Generation Z).
-Take a look at today’s “influencer types:”
+Today’s influencer types include social media experts, popular YouTube users, bloggers, and celebrities (Sprout Social).

 How Did We Build the List of Top 100 Content Marketers?